 4) What weight are we willing to carry?

 What weight is a lightweight tent?
 What weight is a heavy tent?
-These are important questions to know the answer to before you decide on a tent.
+These are important questions to know the answer to before you decide how to choose a backpacking tent.

 Our advice: Knowing how to choose a backpacking tent is all about trade-offs, weight over space.
 Before you consider weight you should know what season tent you need.
 If you are looking at 3 season tents then our advice would be to go for a tent that is a little bit bigger than your needs, this way you have lots of room and can also decide to bring along another person if you want to.
 If you are going for a 4 season tent then you are most likely going to be in a climate that will throw up the odd snow storm and therefore you will want something bombproof, our advice is to go for the tent that is designed to protect you in these situations, don’t let weight be the deciding factor when picking a four season tent, remember the weight can be divided up amongst your expedition party.

 5) What features do I want?

 This is a feature that you definitely want to have in your tent, especially if you are going to be in a cold dry climate.
 When you breathe at night while sleeping each breath out contains moisture, if the tent is not ventilated correctly ice crystals form on the inside surfaces of your tent.
-This looks very pretty when you wake up in the morning but as soon as the sun hits your tent you are going to get snowed and rained of from the inside which means wet clothes and sleeping bags, a truly horrible situation to be in.
+This looks very pretty when you wake up in the morning but as soon as the sun hits your tent you are going to get snowed and rained on from the inside which means wet clothes and sleeping bags, a truly horrible situation to be in.
 So to stop this we need to vent properly at night.
 Most good tents have one or two vents in the roof.
 This is a huge factor to consider when learning how to choose a backpacking tent.

 The question is how many doors do you want?
 One door is fine but it’s nicer to have two.
-I would rather have a door beside me that I can use to get out of at night than needing to disturb my tent mate because the door is on his side.
-Again is all comes down to compromise, you save weight by only having one door, but you are more comfortable if you have two.
+I would rather have a door beside me that I can use to get out of at night rather than disturbing my tent mate because the door is on his side.
+Again it all comes down to compromise, you save weight by only having one door, but you are more comfortable if you have two.

 When learning how to choose a backpacking tent you need to consider what you can afford.
-If you are on a budget then you should consider dropping some of the features I have described above, get a smaller tent with less features, this will save weight and cost.
-On the other hand if you are going to base camp then you need a tent with all the features I have described and therefore will need to spend more money.
+If you are on a budget then you should consider dropping some of the features I have described above, get a smaller tent with fewer features, this will save weight and cost.
+On the other hand, if you are going to Everest base camp then you need a tent with all the features I have described and therefore will need to spend more money.
 In my experience, regarding all equipment and not just tents, if you are going to be using it more than once it is advisable to spend the money on good equipment, it will last years and keep you safe and you will be happy that you made the initial investment.

-Now you are ready to go into a store or on-line and pick the right tent for you and your situation.
-Everything about picking a tent is compromise; you compromise size for cost and weight.
+Now you are ready to pick the right tent for you and your situation.
+Everything about picking a tent is compromising; you compromise size for cost or weight.
 It is not an easy decision and not something you should rush into.
 Remember your tent is your home away from home.
 You will be glad you invested in a good tent when you are camped in a storm and know your tent will stand up to it.
-Do your research, read user reviews on-line and other blogs to get a better idea.
+Do your research, read user reviews online and other blogs to get a better idea.